scuml/django-mail-panel/README.md

     )

-If you don't yet have the setting, you can append and reorder your panels wiht this:
+If you don't yet have the setting, you can append and reorder your panels with:

     DEBUG_TOOLBAR_PANELS = [
         'debug_toolbar.panels.versions.VersionsPanel',